ucsd-cse131-s18/pa2-grading/index.md

 - `true` will be represented as the constant `0xFFFFFFFE`
 - `false` will be represented as the constant `0x7FFFFFFE`
-- numbers will be represented with a one in the rightmost bit, with the actual value shifted to the left by one (as in class).
+- numbers will be represented with a one in the rightmost bit, with the actual two's complement value shifted to the left by one (as in class).
-  So, for example, `2` is represented as `0x00000005`.
+  So, for example, `2` is represented as `0x00000005`, `-5` is represented as `0xFFFFFFF7`.

 ## Handling Input Value